duckduckgo/duckduckgo/README.md

 ### What if there are plugin conflicts?
 The ultimate arbiter is the user, and that's the perspective we take.
 In other words, we ask "what is best for the user experience?"
 That said, it often makes sense to combine ideas into one, better plugin.

+### Why isn't my plugin in the [DuckDuckGo API](https://api.duckduckgo.com)?
+If your plugin is spice or longtail, sometimes we can't expose it through the DDG API for licensing reasons (e.g. the WolframAlpha plugin), but our over-arching goal is to make all of our instant answers available on their own.

 ### Can I do something more complicated?
 Maybe.
 There are a bunch more internal interfaces we haven't exposed yet, and we'd love to hear your ideas to influence that roadmap.